Target level of study

 Faculty of Science

-Why democracy is hard?
+Why is democracy difficult?

 ECTS